SillyXilly/qr_code_generator_bml/README.md

 ## How It Works

-1. The QR code contains a URL to the `business.html` page with business information encoded as URL parameters
+1. The QR code contains a URL to the `business.html` page with account information encoded as URL parameters
-2. When scanned, the QR code opens a web browser to display the business information
+2. When scanned, the QR code opens a web browser to display the account information
-3. The business page displays all the information with copy buttons for easy sharing
+3. The information page displays all the details with copy buttons for easy sharing
 4. The page is styled with a responsive design and features dark/light mode toggle

 ## Hosting